 Hotel restaurants are nothing new.
 Restaurant hotels, however, are another thing entirely.
 They’re a rarity, and they arouse intense curiosity from anyone who makes food a focal point of their travels.

 Most hotels have restaurants.
 And many hotels have award-winning restaurants where the cuisine might be held in even higher regard than the accommodations.
 But not many restaurants have hotels: places where the restaurant existed long before the lodging, or where “restaurant” actually comes first in the name.
-Yes, the restaurant hotel is not a common phenomenon, and restaurants with hotels good enough to be on Tablet are rarer still — or blue, to use the culinary parlance.
+Yes, the restaurant hotel is not a common phenomenon, and restaurants with hotels good enough to be on Tablet are rarer still — blue, to use the culinary parlance.

 Food has always had the ability to be the primary focus of a journey.
 Travelers will go a great distance for a special meal, whether it’s MICHELIN starred, or simply an authentic representation of a destination.
 When a restaurant inspires enough interest and curiosity to warrant having a Tablet-worthy hotel, it announces to the world that it has been — and is now, more than ever — a place worthy of such pilgrimage.